 Advanced Applications

 In advanced mathematics and physics, absolute values are used in more complex contexts.
-For instance, in quantum mechanics, the absolute square of a complex number represents probability density.
+Take this case: in quantum mechanics, the absolute square of a complex number represents probability density.
 In signal processing, absolute values are used to analyze signal amplitudes.

 Popular Opinions and Misconceptions